 Fall in Colorado is a special season, and you can find amazing fall foliage across the state.
 The bright yellow hues of aspens are the signature fall colors in Colorado, but you will encounter the full spectrum from red to orange to golden brown when you explore autumn in Colorado.

 After living in Colorado for 12 years, I’ve become an expert in things to do in Colorado for fall.
-Taking a scenic drive has to be at the top of the list.
+I planned my wedding around fall in Colorado and I’ve been an avid fall explorer for well over a decade.
+One of my favorite pastimes is taking a scenic drive.

 About This Guide to Fall Drives in Colorado